- Cosmos aims to create an "Internet of Blockchains" by improving interoperability.

-Cosmos aims to become the “Internet of Blockchains,” where any blockchain is able to communicate, share data, and transact with any other.
+Cosmos' aim is simple: to enable any blockchain to communicate, share data, and transact with any other.
 By allowing many different blockchains to interoperate, there is less of a need for these networks to ruthlessly compete to be the one blockchain to rule them all.
 Instead, many different blockchains can coexist with their own specialized use cases and advantages.

 Did you know?